turri21/gaelco-fpga_Senhor/README.md

 Clone the jtcores along with the required modules.

-Copy the sys.tcl sys_analog.tcl for Senhor in jtcores/modules/jtframe/target/mister/hdl/sys

-Also, you have to edit the sys_top.v file in order to disable several analog signals not needed in Senhor as well as to include

-the initialization section for the board.

-Edit the jtcores/modules/jtframe/target/mister.qsf

-Change the line set_global_assignment -name MAX_CORE_JUNCTION_TEMP 100

-to

-set_global_assignment -name MAX_CORE_JUNCTION_TEMP 125
+Clone this repo.

+Copy (and replace) from Senhor/sys.zip the files: sys.tcl, sys_analog.tcl, sys_dual_sdram.tcl, sys_top.v into jtcores/modules/jtframe/target/mister/hdl/sys

+Copy (and replace) from Senhor folder the file mister.qsf into jtcores/modules/jtframe/target/mister.qsf

 Copy the individual cores from inside the cores folder into /jtcores/cores/